franklongford/PyFibre/README.md

 #### Conda Installation

-If using anaconda or miniconda python distribution, this can be easily initiated set up using the commands:
+If using anaconda or miniconda python distribution, this can be easily initiated by creating a default environment:

-    conda create -n PyFibre python=3.6
+    conda create -n setup python=3.6 -y click setuptools source activate setup

+Then build the `PyFibre` environment using same command as before but with the `--conda` flag:

+    python -m ci build-env --conda

+Afterwards, activate the PyFibre environment and install a package egg with all binaries using:

     source activate PyFibre
+    python -m ci install --conda

 Then run `make` in a cloned or forked PyFibre directory to install the local binaries.
 Note: you may need to edit the `PYTHON` and `PIP` variables in the `Makefile`.